What is an FHA 203k Loan and How Does it Work?

 How long do you have to live in a house with a 203k loan?

-Homeowners must live in their homes as their primary residence for 12 months before renting it out or selling.
+Homeowners must live in their homes as their primary residence for 12 months before renting them out or selling them.

 How long does it take for a 203k loan to close?

 It will likely take 60 days or more to close a 203k loan, whereas a typical FHA loan might take 30-45 days.
-There is more paperwork involved with a 203k, plus a lot of back and forth with your contractor to get the final bids.
+There is more paperwork involved with an FHA 203, plus a lot of back and forth with your contractor to get the final bids.
 Don’t expect to close a 203k loan in 30 days or less.

 Can a 203k home improvement loan have an adjustable rate?